 Campus Housing: The security of all student residences is a responsibility shared by Campus Housing, Residence Life, UKPD, and the students who reside in the buildings.
 The University requires that all residential facilities remain secured twenty-four (24) hours a day, seven (7) days a week.
 Residents of each facility gain access via their student identification cards.
-Guests must provide an ID and be checked in at the front desk of each residential facility.
+Guests must provide a UK ID or a government-issued ID and be checked in at the front desk of each residential facility (except University Flats and Boyd Hall).
 Campus Housing and Residence Life employees perform preventive maintenance throughout the residential facilities as well as respond to reported issues.
 Students are encouraged to keep their room and apartment doors locked at all times, are expected to ensure that doors latch behind them when they enter or leave a building, and shall not prop doors open.
 Residents should stop and question any stranger in the building (e.g., who are you here to see?) and notify campus police immediately of any suspicious activity.
 All security failures must be reported, as soon as they are discovered, to Residence Life staff (at the front desk) or UKPD.